jmshima01/WebMDPlus/README.md

 # WebM.D.+

 WebM.D.+ is a backend recreation of WebM.D. to practice design of a structucal relational database using PostgreSQL, data cleansing and machine learning!
-Python is used for this backend project and can be futher comfigured with a RESTful API to connect with a clean frontend and even hosted on an actual domain
+Python is used for this backend project and can be futher configured with a RESTful API to connect with a clean frontend and even hosted on an actual domain

 Data Used -- Kaggle Link(s):
 1) https://www.kaggle.com/datasets/itachi9604/disease-symptom-description-dataset?select=dataset.csv